nginx/unit/tools/README.md

 ### Remote Configuration
 For remote instances of NGINX Unit, the control socket on the remote host can be set with the `$UNIT_CTRL` environment variable.
-The remote control socket can be accessed over TCP or SSH, depending on the type of control socket:
+The remote control socket can be accessed over TCP, SSH, or Docker containers on the host, depending on the type of control socket:

  * `ssh://[user@]remote_host[:ssh_port]/path/to/control.socket`
  * `http://remote_host:unit_control_port`
+ * `docker://container_ID[/path/to/control.socket]`

 > **Note:** SSH is recommended for remote confguration.
 Consider the
 > [security implications](https://unit.nginx.org/howto/security/#secure-socket-and-state)